drakkar-lig/walt-python-packages/doc/walt/doc/md/vnode-networks.md

 As a side note, it is even possible to apply network resource limits to `walt-net` connexion, if ever this is needed.
 However, this may severely impact the performance of the node (such as the time for the network boot to complete).
+It may even fail to boot properly because of OS timeouts.